plutarc

 • Contract Type — Linear (USDT-margined) or Inverse (BTC-margined).

-Your API secret is encrypted with AES-256-GCM and only decrypted in-memory at runtime.
+Your API secret is encrypted at rest and only decrypted in-memory at runtime.
 For full details, see API Keys.

 Choose a Strategy Template